AgoraIO/agora_doc_source/markdown/RTC 4.x/migration-guide/en-US/migration_gude_mac_ng.md

 Agora SDK v4.0.0 is a new version of the SDK that you can use to embed real-time video and audio into your app.
 It supports large-scale real-time interactive activities and provides better real-time interactive effects.
 For details, see [Benefits and features](https://docs.agora.io/en/live-streaming-premium-4.x/product_live_ng?platform=macOS#benefits).

-This page introduces the main steps to upgrade the SDK from v3.x (v3.7.0 and earlier) to v4.0.0, as well as the related changes.
+This page introduces the main steps to upgrade the SDK from v3.x (v3.7.0 and earlier) or v2.x to v4.0.0, as well as the related changes.

 ## Migration steps

-This section introduces the main steps to upgrade the SDK from v3.x to v4.0.0.
+This section introduces the main steps to upgrade the SDK from v3.x or 2.x to v4.0.0.

 ### 1. Integrate the SDK